justin0725/data_vis_examples/README.md

 ================
 Justin Giles

-I spent a lot of my first year as an MPP coding.
-Here's some fruits of that labor!
+I spent many late nights coding during the first year of my MPP.
+Here are some of the fruits of that labor!

 # Table of contents
 1. [Does voting make people learn about policy?](#rdd)